dgeb/ember_data_example/README.md

 ## Test

+### Rails

+MiniTest::Unit is used for testing the Rails application.
+To invoke tests:

+    $ bundle exec rake test

 ### Ember

 The [konacha](https://github.com/jfirebaugh/konacha) test framework is used for testing the Ember application.
+To invoke the tests from the command line:

+    $ bundle exec rake konacha:run

-To invoke the tests from the command line, do a `bundle exec rake konacha:run`; To debug and run the tests in the browser, invoke `bundle exec rake konacha:serve` and navigate to [http://localhost:3500](http://localhost:3500).
+To debug and run the tests in the browser, invoke:

+    $ bundle exec rake konacha:serve

+... and then navigate to [http://localhost:3500](http://localhost:3500).

 ## Contributions Welcome :)